stevenlriv/homebase-platform/README.md

     --0 Once the user rents the house update the availability date in the listing database -- If a listing have other types of data in the database, like lease payments, etc, it CANT be deleted, so fix that -- They can spefify to use a different bank information for that lease, update the lease database with the pertinent bank information
+    ---- when user is renting verify of it is a referral

+    ---- once an user rents landlords will receive an email if they decided to manually accept a tenant they have 12 hours to accept or reject the tenant, after that the tenant will be accepted by the system

     ======